Free and open to everyone with internet access and a browser.

 Although I added some music basics, this is not a general guitar school.
-It’s for “freestyle” guitarists, I don’t tell anything about how to hold your guitar (try out what’s comfortable without the need of stabilizing the guitar with your hands), how to take care for your nails and what exercise you have to play today (any Blues is OK).
+It’s for “freestyle” guitarists, I don’t tell anything about how to hold your guitar (try out what’s comfortable without the need of stabilizing the guitar with your hands), how to take care for your nails and what exercise you have to play today.
 If you’re going to be a professional guitar player being able to play other styles (Jazz, Rock, Classic) as well, you may want to learn it the classical way, including standard notation, and with the help of an instructor.

 The page design is against all rules – most pages are too long!